huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 TODO: Document Vector

 ### $(Rotation)
-`Rotation` rotates the element by the amount of degrees specified.
+`Rotation` rotates the element by the degrees specified.
 Here is an example of a rectangle which is rotated by 90 degrees.
 ```
 <Rectangle Width="100" Height="50">
 	<Rotation Degrees="90"/>